-Rob Gering, M.S., Assistant Professor, Department of Computer Science/Software Engineering (2023) B.A., Southern Nazarene University M.S., University of Oklahoma
+Rob Gering, M.S., Assistant Professor, Department of Computer Science/Software Engineering (2023)

 We are preparing students for success in the changing world of technology in the Department of Computer Science and Software Engineering.

 As computer-related careers remain in demand, CS/SE department strives to remain current with the latest equipment and programs.
 The CS/SE department currently offers two traditional degree tracks.